To The Stars Inc.: Entertainment

 The entertainment leg of To the Stars, often referred to as To the Stars Media, publishes albums, books, TV shows and films.

 To the Stars, Inc., the original company folded into the current entity in 2017, was announced in 2014 as a record label which debuted with Angels & Airwaves' fifth studio album The Dream Walker and DeLonge's first solo album, To the Stars...
 Demos, Odds and Ends.

 To the Stars began releasing books, graphic novels and children's picture books in 2015, many of which were co-published by Simon & Schuster.
 Most of the company's books deal with topics of the supernatural, ufology and science fiction.
 The publishing division most prominently publishes novels in the Sekret Machines fictional series, co-authored by DeLonge and A. J. Hartley, as well as the Sekret Machines non-fiction companion series Gods, Man & War co-authored by DeLonge and Peter Levenda.
 It also publishes the space-based series Cathedrals of Glass by Hartley, the young adult series Poet Anderson by DeLonge and Suzanne Young, and the young adult adventure series Strange Times by DeLonge and Geoff Herbach.

 The company co-released the short animated film Poet Anderson: The Dream Walker in 2014, but its first major project was the History Channel series Unidentified: Inside America's UFO Investigation in 2019.
 A feature film based on the Strange Times book series was in production, but it was repurposed into a television series for Turner Broadcasting System (TBS).
 To the Stars has also started production on a documentary TV series and a feature film for the Sekret Machines franchise.

-Most recently, the company produced Tom DeLonge's feature directorial debut, Monsters of California (2023).
-Upcoming projects include the animated series Breaking Bear for Tubi, and Sekret Machines for TV with Legendary.
+Most recently, the company produced Tom DeLonge's feature directorial debut, Monsters of California (2023), and the animated series Breaking Bear for Tubi, and Sekret Machines for TV with Legendary.